 What is the TRON Network

 Tron supports dApps, smart contracts and numerous blockchain systems.
-It uses UTXO (unspent transaction output), a transaction model similar to Bitcoin, with a transparent public ledger for anyone to track transaction history.
+It uses the account-based model , a transaction model similar to Ethereum, with a transparent public ledger for anyone to track transaction history.
 Anyone can build and develop dApps on the Tron network, and if users provide and share their content, Tron rewards them with digital assets.

 The TRON ecosystem includes a blockchain explorer, lending platforms, DEXes, wallets, and even a decentralised oracle.

 Many of the talent team on Tron are highly experienced individuals from projects such as Ripple Labs.